kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 The framework should automatically inject these filter values into the environment component when it is created.

+### Skipping features
+The test framework should provide the ability to explicitly exclude features during a test run.
+This could be done with the following flags:

+* `--skip-feature` - a regular expression that skips features with matching names
+* `--skip-assert` - a regular expression that skips assertions with matching name
+* `--skip-lables` - a comma-separated list of key/value pairs used to skip features with matching lables

 ## Test support
 Another important aspect of the test framework is to make available a collection of support packages to help with the interaction with the Kubernetes API server and its hosted objects.
-The test framework shall come with a set of  predefined environment operations, for common use cases, to make it easier for developers to write tests.
+The test framework shall offer a helper package (see klient package) that offers types and functions to make it easier for developers to write tests.

-For instance, if we assume there is a `cluster` package, the following could be a list of framework-provided support functions that can be used during environment setup:
+For instance, with the `klient` package, the following could be a list of pre-defined functions that can be used during environment setup:

-* `cluster.ApplyYamlFile(YamlFilePath)`
+* `klient.ApplyYamlFile(YamlFilePath)`
-* `cluster.DeleteWithYamlFile(yamlFilePath)`
+* `klient.DeleteWithYamlFile(yamlFilePath)`
-* `cluster.ApplyYamlText(string)`
+* `klient.ApplyYamlText(string)`
-* `cluster.RunPod(imageName)`
+* `klient.RunPod(imageName)`
-* `cluster.CreateGenericSecret(...)`
+* `klient.CreateGenericSecret(...)`
-* `cluster.CreateFilesSecret(...)`
+* `klient.CreateFilesSecret(...)`
-* `cluster.DeleteSecret(...)`
+* `klient.DeleteSecret(...)`

 Etc.